-This level of service policy covers these activities which are required to produce safe driving conditions for a driver acting responsibly, during those times of the year in which winter conditions can be anticipated.
+This level of service policy covers these activities which are required to produce safe driving conditions for a driver acting responsibly and operating their vehicle, at all times, reasonably with due regard for the prevailing weather and roadway conditions. acting responsibly, during those times of the year in which winter conditions can be anticipated.

-An analysis of winter operational records for the period of 2001 to 2010 inclusive indicates that on average the first occasion for which a winter response is required will occur on or about November 15 and the commencement of continuous winter operations will typically occur beyond December 15 of each year.
+An analysis of historical winter operations, nal records for the period of 2001 to 2010 inclusive indicates that on average the first occasion for which a winter response is required will occur on or about November 15 and the commencement of continuous winter operations will typically occur beyond December 15 of each year.
 The need for an ongoing response will on average continue to approximately March 15 of each winter season and the last date for which a response is required will be about April 8 of each season.
 Acknowledging that winter conditions can occur before and after these periods, the City of Kawartha Lakes will prepare the conversion of its resources from summer to winter maintenance mode to meet the following state of readiness